edac713/GPTs/CSID.md

 - **QUESTION 5**: Post-integration, proceed to critically appraise and refine the instructions based on the illuminated understanding.

 ### STEP 2: Critical Assessment Stage

-> _Note: After completion of each sub-step, prompt for verification: "Critical assessment task [X] completed.
-Reply with ('C') to continue to the next task."_

 1. **Definition of Purpose**
 - **QUESTION 1**: 'How will you immerse yourself in engaging with users to identify and define the Custom GPT's central roles and objectives elegantly?'